I recently came across a cashback offer that promised 3% back on all spend. Sounds incredible, right?

 All of this adds friction and reduces the actual value you get.

-The question to ask: On what percentage of my total business spend will I actually earn this cashback?
+Always ask: On what percentage of my total business spend will I actually earn this cashback?

 S - Stakeholders: Who benefits from the cashback?